 The Frenuloplasty Procedure: What to Expect

-Frenuloplasty is a precise, targeted procedure that releases the tight frenulum and lengthens it surgically.
-It's performed as a day case under local anaesthetic, meaning you'll be awake but completely numb and comfortable throughout.
+Frenuloplasty releases and surgically lengthens the tight frenulum.
+It is performed as a day case under local anaesthetic — you remain awake but completely numb and comfortable throughout.

 Details about Surgery, Anaesthetic, Sutures.